 (30 marks) Candidates characteristically

 8 - 7 6 - 3 2 - 0

-Task achievement (content, relevance, text type features) • Content is moderately relevant; • Text type features are moderately appropriate. • Content is only partly relevant; • Text type features are partly appropriate.
+Task achievement (content, relevance, text type features) Task is achieved but with some flaws; Content is moderately relevant; Text type features are moderately appropriate.
+Task is achieved in part; Content is only partly relevant; Text type features are partly appropriate.
 Task is hardly achieved; Content is under-developed; Text type features are minimally appropriate, if at all.

 8 - 7 6 - 3 2 - 0

 Language use Moderately accurate grammatical structures and syntax; Some variety of grammatical structures; Moderate accuracy of expression; Quite good use of punctuation.
 Grammatical structures and syntax are basic and sometimes inaccurate; Adequate choice of expression but with some inaccuracies; Adequate use of punctuation but some errors.
 Grammatical structures and syntax are limited and mostly inaccurate; Limited choice of expression and with inaccuracies; Punctuation use is rather poor.

 7 - 6 5 - 3 2 - 0

-Organisation and Structure (Coherence and Cohesion) Structure (Coherence and Writing is somewhat coherent; Cohesive devices are used fairly appropriately. fairly correct though unambitious; Cohesive devices are rather limited.
+Organisation and Structure (Coherence and Cohesion) Structure and organisation of writing is somewhat coherent; Cohesive devices are used fairly appropriately.
+Paragraph and sentence structure are fairly correct though unambitious; Cohesive devices are rather limited.
 Paragraph and sentence structure show lack of control; Minimal use of cohesive devices.

 7 - 6 5 - 3 2 - 0

 Vocabulary and Register Adequate range and appropriate vocabulary; Mostly appropriate use of register; Moderately accurate spelling.
 Choice of vocabulary is unambitious and sometimes inaccurate; Adequate use of register but with some inaccuracies; Accuracy in spelling is limited.
 Limited vocabulary, possibly seen in the repetition of words; Not sensitive to the choice of register; Poor spelling.